- Home

 If you’re looking for a quick festive baking idea, why not make some Christmas cupcakes?

-There are all kinds of Christmas cupcakes options to choose from.
+There are all kinds of Christmas cupcake options to choose from.
 If you like chocolate cake, why not make these Christmas tree cupcakes by The Spruce Eats?
-Alternatively, these snowman cupcakes from BBC Good Food are super cute – as are these reindeer cupcakes (with mini pretzel antlers!)
+Alternatively, these snowman ones from BBC Good Food are super cute – as are these reindeer cupcakes (with mini pretzel antlers!)

-Or, if you don’t fancy chocolate cupcakes, you might like these vanilla coconut cupcakes from Woman’s Day, which are topped with snow people so will be fun for kids (and adults!) to decorate.
+Or, if you don’t fancy chocolate, you might like these vanilla coconut cupcakes from Woman’s Day, which are topped with snow people, so they’ll be fun for kids (and adults!) to decorate.

 If you’re vegan, you could try making these vanilla almond Christmas tree cupcakes from The Baking Fairy.
-Or, these Baileys-infused cupcakes from The Gluten-Free Blogger are perfect if you’re gluten-free!
+And these Baileys-infused cupcakes from The Gluten-Free Blogger are perfect if you’re gluten-free!

 For more Christmas cupcake inspiration, have a watch of the video below!